rbeat/vgnr-cpp/README.md

 A~Z, a~z, 0~9, !, ", #, $, %, &, ', (, ), *, +, , , -, ., /, :, ;, <, =, >, ?, @, [, \, ], ^, _, `, {, |, }, ~

 This is a code written in non-Visual Studio C++ language.
-This means, that it was compiled and tested on UNIX-based OS using G++ GNU compiler.
+This means, that it was compiled and tested on UNIX-like OS using G++ GNU compiler.